-Age group: best for older children and adults.
+Age group:I would say this activity is best for older children and adults.

-Expense rating: Admission $6, over 65/students $3.50, under 6 free, family rate $15; free to all every Tuesday from 5 pm - 9 pm.
+Expense rating:For current admission rates check the website below; If you want to save some money, the museum is free to all every Tuesday from 5 pm - 9 pm.
 For information call (604) 822-3825.
 Entertainment coupon accepted.
 Pay parking.

 :My favourite piece is the absolutely fabulous sculpture by Haida artist Bill Reid called "The Raven and the First Men".

 :Unless you're the studious type most of the exhibits are adult oriented.

 Details:Museum of Anthropology, 6393 N.W.
 Marine Dr. on the Point Grey Cliffs.
 Daily 10 am - 5 pm (also Tuesday, 5 pm - 9 pm).
 Website: www.moa.ubc.ca

 Educational highlights:Lots and lots of educational stuff here.